 If a contribution-in-aid is required, the Commission expects in general that it would be borne by those customers who benefit from the system extension.
-However, as noted above, the consideration of social costs may lead to circumstances in which other customers contribute.
-In this situation, the Commission will want to review the matter as indicated in section 5.2.
+However, as noted above, the assessment of social costs may lead to circumstances in which government or other customers contribute.

-6.3 Financing Methods for Contributions-in-Aid of Construction
+7.3 Financing Methods for Contributions in Aid of Construction